 No. Currently, ArcGIS Enterprise supports the ability to collaborate with only one ArcGIS Online organization.

-My ArcGIS Online organization changed it's URL key.
-What steps can I take to re-establish my organization as a collaboration participant?
+My ArcGIS Online organization changed its URL key.
+How can I reestablish my organization as a collaboration participant?

 - The collaboration host can delete and re-create a collaboration with the new URL key.

-My ArcGIS Online organization is not accepting invitations from an ArcGIS Enterprise 10.5 portal.
-What's happening?
+Why isn't my ArcGIS Online organization accepting invitations from an ArcGIS Enterprise 10.5 portal?